MEDT8008 - Clinical MR Spectroscopy

 Some experience in clinical or scientific use of MR.

 Required previous knowledge

-Master's Degree or similar.
+Master's Degree or relevant MR experience.
 Medical students at The Student Research Programme.
 Candidates with a lower degree will be assessed individually.

 - * The location (room) for a written examination is published 3 days before examination date.